⭐Best Practices

 Have a secondary CTA To ensure maximum exposure to your call-to-action (CTA), sprinkle in CTAs in the middle of your demo to encourage prospects to take next steps.

-Adopt brand color You can use the batch update feature to change the color of all your guides at once to align with your branding.
+Adopt brand color You can use the custom theme feature to change the color of all your guides at once to align with your branding.

 Multiple links for a demo To track the performance of a demo in various locations, generate multiple links for it.